formalverification/formalmethods.io/docs/crypto/otp/2025Jun19-notes.md

 **How to Demonstrate It:**

 1. Pick a simple proof, like our very first one.

-2. In your VS Code, change the proof to this:
+2. In VS Code, change the proof to

     ```lean
     -- Our theorem: The probability of the key [true, false, true] is 1/8.